Opioid epidemic in the United States: History

 Opiates such as morphine have been used for pain relief in the United States since the 1800s, and were used during the American Civil War.
 Opiates soon became known as a wonder drug and were prescribed for a wide array of ailments, even for relatively minor treatments such as cough relief.
 Bayer began marketing heroin commercially in 1898.
 Beginning around 1920, however, the addictiveness was recognized, and doctors became reluctant to prescribe opiates.
 Heroin was made an illegal drug with the Anti-Heroin Act of 1924, in which the US Congress banned the sale, importation, or manufacture of heroin.

-In the 1950s heroin addiction was still fairly uncommon among average Americans, many of whom saw it as a frightening condition.
+In the 1950s, heroin addiction was still fairly uncommon among average Americans, many of whom saw it as a frightening condition.
 The fear extended into the 1960s and 1970s, although it became common to hear or read about drugs such as cannabis and psychedelics, which were widely used at rock concerts like Woodstock.

 Heroin addiction began to make the news around 1970 when rock star Janis Joplin died from an overdose.
 During and after the Vietnam War, addicted soldiers returned from Vietnam, where heroin was easily bought.
 Heroin addiction grew within low-income housing projects during the same time period.
-In 1971, congressmen released an explosive report on the growing heroin epidemic among US servicemen in Vietnam, finding that ten to fifteen percent were addicted to heroin.
+In 1971, congressmen released an explosive report, The World Heroin Problem, on the growing heroin epidemic among US servicemen in Vietnam, finding that ten to fifteen percent were addicted to heroin.
 "The Nixon White House panicked," wrote political editor Christopher Caldwell, and declared drug abuse "public enemy number one".
 By 1973, there were 1.5 overdose deaths per 100,000 people.

+There were fewer than 3,000 overdose deaths in 1979, when a heroin epidemic was raging in U.S. cities.
+There were fewer than 5,000 recorded in 1988, around the height of the crack epidemic.
+More than 64,000 Americans died from drug overdoses in 2016, according to the U.S. Centers for Disease Control and Prevention.

 Modern prescription opiates such as Vicodin and Percocet entered the market in the 1970s, but acceptance took several years and doctors were apprehensive about prescribing them.
 Until the 1980s, physicians had been taught to avoid prescribing opioids because of their addictive nature.
 A brief letter published in the New England Journal of Medicine (NEJM) in January 1980, titled "Addiction Rare in Patients Treated with Narcotics", generated much attention and changed this thinking.
 A group of researchers in Canada claim that the letter may have originated and contributed to the opioid crisis.
 The NEJM published its rebuttal to the 1980 letter in June 2017, pointing out among other things that the conclusions were based on hospitalized patients only, and not on patients taking the drugs after they were sent home.
-The original author, Dr. Hershel Jick, has said that he never intended for the article to justify widespread opioid use.
+The original author, Hershel Jick, has said that he never intended for the article to justify widespread opioid use.